-There is a growing amount of evidence that shows that cinnamon can help lower blood sugar levels.
+There is a growing amount of evidence that shows that it can help lower blood sugar levels.
 It could also help control diabetes in those with Type 2 Diabetes.

 Fights oxidative stress

-Cinnamon is rich in antioxidant which help to fight free radicals in the body.
-Antioxidant activity fights the oxidative stress and slows down the aging process.
+Cinnamon is rich in antioxidants which help to fight free radicals in the body.
+Antioxidant activity fights oxidative stress and slows down the aging process.
 Antioxidants also help to prevent chronic illness.

 Cinnamon can help fight infection

-Cinnamon is known to be antimicrobial, antiviral, antifungal and antibiotic.
+Cinnamon is known to be antimicrobial, antiviral, antifungal, and antibiotic.
 Studies using cinnamon have shown it to be effective at fighting urinary tract infections.
-It has also shown to fight candida too.
-But it may also be effective at fighting cold, flu and other common viruses and bacterial infections as well.
+It has also been shown to fight candida too.
+But it may also be effective at fighting colds, flu, and other common viruses and bacterial infections as well.

 Those with diabetes often do well when taking cinnamon.
 It has been shown to lower blood sugar levels.
 And it can increase insulin sensitivity.
-Using cinnamon supplements after carbohydrate heavy meals helps balance blood sugar levels.
+Using supplements after carbohydrate-heavy meals helps balance blood sugar levels.

 There is a strong link between inflammation and disease.
 Therefore, reducing inflammation must be a priority in building health.
 Cinnamon is rich in antioxidants which help to reduce inflammation.
 Lower inflammation also helps to reduce pain levels.